HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/configuring_ldap_multiple_docker.md

     echo -n “CN=bind,O=Example:password” | base64 -d
     ```

-5. Use a text editor to open your local copy of UserInfoConfig.xml in edit mode.
+5. Open your local copy of the UserInfoConfig.xml file for editing.

 6. Duplicate the line that begins with `StorageDetails`.